 We advocate on behalf of volunteering in Ireland, volunteers and organisations that involves volunteers.
 Our vision is an Ireland where everyone who wants to volunteer can volunteer to create a better society.
 We work with Government and other bodies to make this vision a reality.

 Volunteer Ireland currently has 3 key policy priorities:

 1. A national action plan for volunteering in Ireland

-Volunteer Ireland believes there is a need for a national vision and action plan for volunteering in Ireland.
+Volunteer Ireland believes there is a need for a national strategy for volunteering in Ireland.
 While we receive funding from and work closely with the Department of Rural and Community Development, there is currently no formal plan approved by Government for what it is we are collectively trying to achieve for volunteering.

 2. Statistics on volunteering in Ireland